Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Introduction

 {\bf Our approach:} In this work, we present a first end-to-end physics-aware neural operator framework for 3D PACT image reconstruction, \method (PACT imaging neural operator).
-Unlike existing denoising networks \cite{zhang2021deep,choi2023DLPACT} that improve the solver reconstruction with learned data prior, \method jointly learns physics and data priors together, which is flexible with certain changes in physics and data - \method shows strong generalizability to real data while being primarily trained on simulation data.
-Additionally, \method is a neural operator, which is agnostic to input measurement resolution and can adapt to different subsampling settings. \method thus substantially reduces the reliance on dense transducer arrays and prolonged scan time, with improved image reconstruction performance over existing methods.
-Our framework achieves high-fidelity image reconstruction using fewer transducers and limited scan angles, offering a cost-effective, fast, and clinically viable alternative to traditional approaches.
+Unlike existing denoising networks \cite{zhang2021deep,choi2023DLPACT} that improve the solver reconstruction with a learned data prior, \method learns a direct inverse neural operator that better approximates the inverse of the forward acoustic operator, jointly embedding physics and data priors.
+This formulation improves generalizability: \method shows strong sim-to-real transfer while being primarily trained on simulation data.
+Additionally, \method is a neural operator~\cite{kovachki2023neural}, which is agnostic to subsampling density within the same sensor array geometry and can adapt to different sparse acquisition patterns without retraining. \method thus substantially reduces the reliance on dense transducer arrays and prolonged scan time, with improved image reconstruction performance over existing methods.
+Our framework achieves high-fidelity image reconstruction using fewer transducers and limited scan angles, offering a cost-effective and fast alternative to traditional approaches, with potential as a foundation for future clinical translation.

 The proposed model integrates data-driven learning with physics constraints to achieve robust and accurate reconstructions, even with noisy or incomplete data.
 Unlike conventional image-denoising methods that often decouple data priors from physics, our method preserves geometric relationships by leveraging the hemispherical transducer arrangement and learning directly on the hemispherical domain with spherical convolutions.
 Additionally, we introduce a sampling-based strategy to balance computational efficiency and gradient stability, enabling scalable implementation for large-scale data without sacrificing fidelity.